 Only a few miles from the Las Vegas strip in June of 2007, four guys, that had never met, rehearsed for the first time in a beat up old studio.
 Little did they know that seven years later they would be hailed as one of the most exciting and sought after rock bands in Nevada.

 The Garage Boys have stood the test of time; touring, recording and performing in just about every circumstance known to all band kind.
 Most bands pack it in after a few months…a year tops.
 Who can blame them; it’s a tough industry.
 However, these guys are not stopping.
 They are a high energy, 100% organic, rock band.
-Soon they will be releasing their second album, “Sgt.
-Peckers”, which is guaranteed to be a huge success worldwide.
+They released their second album, “Sgt.
+Peckers”, June of 2015, which is guaranteed to be a huge success worldwide.
 Their unique sound reflects their influences, which range from The Beatles and Stones, to STP, Weezer, Bob Marley, Sublime, Thin Lizzy, Metallica, Radiohead, Bon Jovi and even Steely Dan.

 Their upcoming album was released June 20th.
 It is their most Bi-polar to date: and that’s the way they want it.
 The Garage Boys are not interested in forming a generic sound where every track is the same as the last.
 One song will be glam-rock, Reggae the next, and another will be old school classic country rock…the way bands used to do it.